abilandz/PH8124/Lecture_9/Lecture_9.md

 $ !!
 ```

 The above syntax has the same effect as pressing the up arrow followed by 'Enter'.
-For more elaborate cases of retrieving and even editing the command input from **history** on-the-fly, please see the documentation of the command **fc** ('fix command').
+For more elaborate cases of retrieving and even editing the command input from **history** on the fly, please see the documentation of the command **fc** ('fix command').

 Finally, we remark that programmatically we can retrieve the last argument of the previously executed command.
 This functionality is achieved via the special Bash variable ```$_```.
 If the previously executed command has only one argument, then the content of ```$_``` is that argument.
 For instance: